adamwan-nexplore/guidebook-nxp-hk/how-we-develop/application-architecture.md

 ## Checklist

 - [ ] Are `Business Logics` resolved as pure functions?
-- [ ] Are the dependencies resolved among interfaces of the functions?
+- [ ] Are services too hard to read and understand?
 - [ ] Is Side Effect applied at the end?
 - [ ] Is Side Effect visible?
 - [ ] Does the code with similar `Business Logics` grouped in the similar way?